greggbjensen/buster-win/README.md

 ## Installation
 1. Download phantomjs from http://phantomjs.org.
-2. Add path to "phantomjs.exe" to PATH environment variable.
+2. Add path to directory containing "phantomjs.exe" to PATH environment variable.
 3. Use npm to install depedencies for node.

     npm install buster